2pvs/hpdp-aws-lambda/README.md

 ### Prerequisites
 *	Open AWS account and issue AWS access keys with admin privileges
 *	Install AWS CLI.
-*	Find a free region in your aws account and configure cli profile with admin keys
+*	Find a free region in your aws account and configure AWS CLI profile with admin keys on your computer

 ### Deployment
 1. Copy solution code to your computer